NSBrianWard/IMFPlayer/Resources/Readme.txt

-Note: 2013 Mac OS X port by Brian Ward - https://github.com/primedirective

 ----------------------------
 IMF Player by Gerstrong v2.0
+w/ Mac changes by Brian Ward
 ----------------------------

 This IMF Player was built for Commander Genius to support that format.